 When you feel pain, it's a reaction to signals transmitted throughout your body.
 These signals are sent from the pain source through the nerves in the spinal cord and into the brain, where they are perceived as pain.
-Problems that originate in the lumbar spine may result in pain and other symptoms, such as tingling, numbness and muscle weakness, which may be localized in the lower back and/or extend into the hips, buttocks and/or legs.
+Problems that originate in the cervical spine may result in pain and other symptoms, such as tingling, numbness and muscle weakness, which may be localized in the neck and/or extend into the shoulders, arms and hands.
 The medical term for symptoms that radiate into the extremities is radiculopathy, derived from the Latin words "radix," or roots, and "pathos," which means disease.

 Acute Pain vs. Chronic Pain